dotHTM/fdm_stuff/README.md

 Standard US playing cards are just under 64 mm, so three wide plus a little wiggle for comfort should be able to fan several per row.

 I like the version "with token bin" to be printed one card wide, so that several can be printed in a multi-color filament to get my four player shades in one print job.
-Good for an auction system like the court in Arcs.
+Good for an auction system like the court deck in Arcs.

 ## Low Poly Rings